mozilla-conduit/conduit-docs/phabricator-user.rst

 Mozilla has no defined engineering processes for post-commit review of Firefox and related code, so we do not recommend its use, at least until such time as a process is deemed necessary and implemented.
-Audit may, of course, be useful to projects hosted on the Mozilla Phabricator instance outside of Firefox.
+An audit may, of course, be useful to projects hosted on the Mozilla Phabricator instance outside of Firefox.

 .. _bmo-integration: